Xithrius/Xythrion-legacy/README.md

 ## v0.00.0002
 ### Changes:
 * Added TODO to this README
-* Added other files from old bot, removing old bot from existence
+* Added other files from old bots

 ## v0.00.0001
 ### Changes:
-* Changed name from operator to Demonically
+* Changed name from Operator to Demonically
 * Moved chrome web driver into folder
-* Created README.md for all the changelog needs
+* Created README for updated information on bot